Battle of Kham Duc

 In the early hours of 10 May, the 40th Battalion attacked Ngok Tavak and overran much of the outpost.
 By dawn, the 11th MIKE Force company was devastated, but they later received reinforcements from the 12th MIKE Force company.
 The Australian MIKE Force commander then decided to evacuate his troops and move towards Khâm Đức.
 The survivors of the PAVN battalion had left behind a mortar squad and a recoilless rifle squad to cover their retreat and harass the remaining MIKE Force and Marine artillery platoon.
 Meanwhile, a reinforced infantry battalion with an attached artillery battery of the 23rd Infantry Division was airlifted into Khâm Đức as part of Operation Golden Valley, to defend the airstrip in preparation for a possible evacuation.
 On the morning of 12 May, the day before the Paris peace talks began, both regiments of the 2nd Division attacked Khâm Đức.
 It began with assaults on two of the three hilltop outposts surrounding the camp.
-Westmoreland then ordered his Deputy MACV CO for Air, General Momyer to make an all-out effort to extract all the people in Khâm Đức, both military and civilian.
-The PAVN mass attacks on the airstrip in broad daylight under clear skies were ravaged by an unprecedented concentration of some 350 sorties of almost 150 US Air Force, Marine, Navy and South Vietnamese tactical aircraft, causing an estimated 1,500 to 2,000 PAVN casualties without allowing them to penetrate, much less overrun, the airstrip or the camp.
+Westmoreland then ordered his Deputy MACV CO for Air, General Momyer, to make an all-out effort to extract all the people in Khâm Đức, both military and civilian.
+The PAVN mass attacks on the airstrip in broad daylight under clear skies were ravaged by an unprecedented concentration of some 350 sorties of almost 150 U.S. Air Force, Marine, Navy and South Vietnamese tactical aircraft, causing an estimated 1,500 to 2,000 PAVN casualties without allowing them to penetrate, much less overrun, the airstrip or the camp.
 By the time the operation was completed, about 1,500 military and civilian personnel had been evacuated.
-For the following two days, US Air Force B-52s bombed the surrounding area intensively.
+For the following two days, U.S. Air Force B-52s bombed the surrounding area intensively, but overall it was considered to be a North Vietnamese victory after the evacuation.